Galaxy Z Fold 7 release date expectations, price estimates and upgrades

 Galaxy Z Fold 7 design

-With that in mind, we can expect the Z Fold 7 to be bigger, wider, and more akin to other foldables on the market, as opposed to the still-narrow Galaxy Z Fold 6 and 5 (when closed).
+With that in mind, we can expect the Z Fold 7 to wider, more like other foldables on the market, as opposed to the still-narrow Galaxy Z Fold 6 and 5 (when closed).
 In addition, we can expect a slightly thinner and lighter build - 236 grams, down from the 239 grams of the Z Fold 6.

 The widening of the cover screen is particularly interesting, as it's a feature many Z Fold users have been requesting for a while now.
 It means that, finally, Z Fold 7 users won't have to compromise with a narrow screen when the phone is closed, but will get a pretty traditional smartphone experience from the cover screen.

-A recent rumor also indicates that the crease will be dramatically improved, and the Galaxy Z Fold 7 may have bigger vapor chamber for cooling.
+A recent rumor that the Galaxy Z Fold 7 may have bigger vapor chamber for cooling.
 However, keep in mind that the source for this rumor doesn't have the best track record, so take this info with a grain of salt.
+Also recently we've heard that the new Fold may feature dust and water resistance optimization.
+This sounds particularly exciting as the Fold 6 doesn't have dust resistance at all.

 Galaxy Z Fold 7 display